 On the Dealmakers Show, Tim discussed how failures in business helped him to become the fantastic businessman he is today.
 We will also discuss what motivated Tim to be an entrepreneur and the unavoidable lows that accompany the highs of being your own boss.

 Listen to the full podcast episode and review the transcript here.

 The Ultimate Guide To Pitch Decks

 Tim Stracke was born in a small town in Germany, where he watched his family work hard with passion in many businesses.
-See How I Can Help You With Your Fundraising Efforts
+See How I Can Help You With Your Fundraising Or Acquisition Efforts

 Growing up Tim developed a love for fine mechanics.
 He learned how to solve problems he was faced with in innovative ways, and became an avid problem solver in his youth.
 A trait that he still uses today.

 From childhood, Tim was exposed to what passion and a high drive for work can do in terms of success.
 He watched his immediate and extended family work to provide themselves with the freedoms that come with being an entrepreneur.
 As his love for problem-solving and mechanics grew, so did his hunger to thrive in a business of his own making.

 Tim got his first watch at a young age.
 That only spurred on his fascination and adoration for fine mechanics.
 This love for fine mechanics, coupled with his enthusiasm for problem-solving, thrust him into the line of engineering when it came time for him to choose his field of study.

 Shortly after graduating, Tim branched out to start his own business.
 However, instead of meeting the success, he had expected he had to face the harsh reality that comes with being an entrepreneur.
 Like a double-sided coin, one side had success, but the other had a failure.